Karachi–Peshawar Line: Upgrade plan

-At the time of CPEC's announcement, the ML-1 consisted of mostly dual track railway between Karachi, and the Lahore suburb of Shahdara, with long stretches of single track.
-From Shahdara, the track mainly consisted of a single track until the city Peshawar.
-Construction works to dualize the entire track between Karachi to Shahdara were completed and inaugurated in January 2016.
+At the time of CPEC's announcement, the ML-1 dual track consisted between Karachi, and the Lahore suburb of Shahdara and between Golra Sharif and Chaklala, with long stretches of single track.
+Construction works to dualize the track between Lodhran to Shahdara were completed and inaugurated in January 2016.
 As part of the first phase of the CPEC railway project, the remaining stretch of track between Shahdara and Peshawar is to be upgraded to a dual track railway.

 The first part of the expedited first phase of the project will focus on upgrading the Multan to Peshawar section, which will then be followed by the Hyderabad to Multan section, and finally by the Hyderabad to Karachi section.

-The 676 kilometer portion between Lalamusa, north of Lahore, and Peshawar will require complete reconstruction with the addition of tunnels, culverts, and bridges, while over 900 kilometers south of Lalamusa towards Karachi will be upgraded to handle cars with a 25-ton axle load capacity.
+The 676-kilometer portion between Lalamusa, north of Lahore, and Peshawar will require complete reconstruction with the addition of tunnels, culverts, and bridges, while over 900 kilometers south of Lalamusa towards Karachi will be upgraded to handle cars with a 25-ton axle load capacity.
 A spur from Taxila to Havelian will also be constructed, with a dry port to be established near the city of Havelian.
-Further, the entire length of track will have computerised signal systems, with stretches of track in urban areas to also be fenced off to prevent pedestrians and vehicles from crossing tracks in unauthorised areas.
+Further, the entire length of track will have computerized signal systems, with stretches of track in urban areas to also be fenced off to prevent pedestrians and vehicles from crossing tracks in unauthorized areas.
+There will be fence of one side of track, so that humans and animals will not be able to cross the track.

-In November 2022 the Pakistan and Chinese heads of state signed an agreement to being work on the line with Chinese financing.
-The Financial Times has reported criticism that the loans are a poor choice economically, especially with the state being under financial strain; however this has been countered that the upgrades are necessary with the risk of the railway system not functioning otherwise.
+In November 2022 the Pakistan and Chinese heads of state signed an agreement to begin work on the line with Chinese financing.
+The Financial Times has reported criticism that the loans are a poor choice economically, especially with the state being under financial strain; however, this has been countered that the upgrades are necessary with the risk of the railway system not functioning otherwise.

+In June 2024, the upgrade work on the ML-1 will start together with the upgrade work for the Karachi Circular Railways (KCR).